****THE FOLLOWING IS EXTREMELY IMPORTANT INFORMATION

 This next section is particularly important to your deductions as taxpayers.

 The standard deduction is for those that don’t have deductions that add up to or more than the standard deduction that the government gives you.
-The current 2017 standard deduction is $6,350 for a single filer, $9,350 for head of household and $12,700 for a married filer.
-Under the 2018 plan they would nearly double the standard deduction so that single filers can deduct $12,000, $18,000 for head of household and married filers can deduct $24,000.
+Back in 2017 the standard deduction was $6,350 for a single filer, $9,350 for head of household and $12,700 for a married filer.
+Under the 2019 plan they nearly double the standard deduction so that single filers can deduct $12,200, $18,350 for head of household and married filers can deduct $24,400.
 This sounds appealing on paper but there are hidden factors here.
-Under our current system each taxpayer AND EACH OF THEIR CHILD DEPENDENTS get an additional $4,050 deduction called personal exemptions.
+Under the old system each taxpayer AND EACH OF THEIR CHILD DEPENDENTS got an additional $4,050 deduction called personal exemptions.
 This deduction has been eliminated.
-For example in the current system a married couple with 3 children would get a standard + personal exemption deduction of $32,950 ($12,700 for married filers + $8,100 for their personal exemption + $12,150 for their three children).
-But in the proposed House tax plan that same family would get a total of $24,000 in the deduction.
+For example in the old 2017 system a married couple with 3 children would get a standard + personal exemption deduction of $32,950 ($12,700 for married filers + $8,100 for their personal exemption + $12,150 for their three children).
+But in the current tax plan that same family would get a total of $24,000 in the deduction.

-The credit would increase to up to $2,000 per child, and the first $1,400 would be refundable, meaning the credit could reduce your tax liability below zero and you would still be able to receive a tax refund.
-The cut off for the tax credit would increase from $110,000 to $400,000 for married couples filing jointly.
+The credit increases up to $2,000 per child, and the first $1,400 is refundable, meaning the credit could reduce your tax liability below zero and you would still be able to receive a tax refund.
+The cut off for the tax credit increases from $110,000 to $400,000 for married couples filing jointly.
 The expanded credit ends after 2025.

 This is the area that has the most dramatic changes.
-The new law will raise the standard deduction and therefore eliminate most of the itemized deductions.
+The new law raised the standard deduction and therefore eliminated most of the itemized deductions.
 Itemized deductions are things like medical expenses, state and local taxes, mortgage interest, property and personal property taxes, charitable contributions, tax preparer expense & unreimbursed employee job expenses.
 If these deductions add up to more than your allotted standard deductions then you are allowed to use those to your benefit instead of the standard deduction.

 The following aforementioned deductions remain:

-The following are the deductions which the new law would eliminate:
+The following are the deductions which the new law eliminated:

 I haven’t addressed the changes proposed to businesses.
 The most impacting is lowering the existing corporate tax rate from 35% to 21% in the hopes that the increased corporate profits will create more jobs and higher wages.
 Also pass through entities (LLCs and S Corps) will get a 20% deduction from corporate profits before the pass through to the personal returns.